Wilma Soss: Early life

 Wilma Porter was born to Clara and George Edison Porter, possibly on March 13, 1900, (Note: Soss's birth certificate was destroyed in the San Francisco earthquake, and she later stated that she did not "believe in age.") in San Francisco.
 She later claimed to have been born during an earthquake.
 Her father worked as a photographer.
 Her parents were divorced when she was six, and Wilma moved to New York City to live with her grandmother, in Park Slope, Brooklyn.
 In Brooklyn, she attended the Manual Training High School.

 She entered the Columbia School of Journalism in 1919, moonlighting as a reporter at the Brooklyn Times.
-While at Columbia, Porter met Joseph Soss, who she married in 1923.
+While at Columbia, Porter met Joseph Soss, whom she married in 1923.
 Her husband ran an advertising company based in Brooklyn.

 Wilma Soss graduated from Columbia in 1925.
 She worked as a reporter at the Brooklyn Times, writing a column on theater.
 She soon left the paper to embark on a career in public relations (PR).